-Lloyd's return to underwriting profitability has set it up well for 2022.
-Lloyd's year-end 2021 net combined ratio improved to 93.5% (2020: 110.3%), its first underwriting profit since 2016.
-This reflected management's remedial actions.
-Lloyd's continues to achieve positive rate momentum, leading to strong top-line growth in 2021.
-With a better-rated book of business compared to prior years, strict discipline in syndicate underwriting, and positive pricing momentum, Lloyd's is in a good position to navigate 2022.
+2021: 92.2%), even after reserving £1.1 billion for Russia-Ukraine related losses.
+The reserves set aside for the losses from the Russia-Ukraine conflict was offset by an improved underlying attritional loss ratio of 48.9% (first-half 2021: 50.5%) and favorable prior year development of 2.8% (first-half 2021: 0.9%).
+Lloyd's continues to achieve positive rate increases, leading to strong top-line growth in the first-half 2022.
+With a better-rated book of business compared with prior years, strict discipline in syndicate underwriting, and positive pricing momentum, Lloyd's is in a good position to navigate 2022-2023.

 Lloyd's has a unique brand and place in the insurance industry.
 It enjoys worldwide recognition and is considered a leading center for the writing of specialist insurance risks.
 We expect the market will continue to attract business and loyalty from brokers, thanks to the depth of its underwriting expertise and face-to-face culture.
-The corporation's "Future at Lloyd's" blueprint aims to improve its competitiveness compared to other major reinsurance hubs like Bermuda.
+The corporation's "Future at Lloyd's" blueprint aims to improve its competitiveness compared with other major reinsurance hubs like Bermuda.
 We believe that the program is essential for Lloyd's to maintain and improve its competitive position but recognize the significant execution risk involved.